FreshBooks vs. Wave: A Complete Comparison For Small Business Owners

 Choose FreshBooks if:

-• You invoice clients frequently
+• You invoice clients frequently and need automation

-• You run a service-based business
+• You run a service-based business planning to grow

 Choose Wave if:

-• You are just starting out
+• You are just starting or running a side project

-• Budget is your main concern
+• Budget is a primary concern

 Leave a Comment